CrypticSpider/dwm-dots/README.md

 # Usage

+## Keybindings

-**Keybindings**: Utilize the custom keybindings to manage windows efficiently.
+Utilize the custom keybindings to manage windows efficiently.
 Refer to the configuration file for a complete list of keybindings.

-Launch Terminal By Doing WIN + x.
+**Launch Terminal By Doing WIN + x.**

-Launch Rofi By Doint WIN + r.
+**Launch Rofi By Doint WIN + r.**

-Full Screen By Doing WIN + m.
+**Full Screen By Doing WIN + m.i**

-Launch FireFox Browser By Doing WIN + b.
+**Launch FireFox Browser By Doing WIN + b.**

-Exit Dwm By Doing WIN + Q.
+**Exit Dwm By Doing WIN + Q.**

+## Status Bar

-**Status Bar**: The dwmblocks status bar will display real-time information, including system stats and notifications And Some Words.
+The dwmblocks status bar will display real-time information, including system stats and notifications And Some Words.
 Customize the scripts in the dwmblocks directory and the ~/.local/bin/statusbar directory to modify what is displayed.